koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 It's not that the agent wasn't trained for long enough.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/fajvhcssz45cqxhugrhj)
 <br/>Figure: Reaching the cheese yields +10 reward.
 The net is trained until it reaches the cheese basically every episode.
-While Langosco et al. didn't include an episodic reward curve for their $5×5$\-rand region network (the net we analyzed), Uli reproduced their results on a freshly trained network (shown above; see [wandb graphs](https://wandb.ai/uli/objective-robustness/reports/Rand-region-5-training--VmlldzozNjk3NDUx?accessToken=qs7b5osgimhtyav2y3lhjztsuvogybt1zvi6mehsh3pqmnvqrepnn33z220i130o) for more).
-We analyze Langosco et al.'s $5×5$ net.
+While Langosco et al. didn't include an episodic reward curve for their 5x5\-rand region network (the net we analyzed), Uli reproduced their results on a freshly trained network (shown above; see [`wandb` graphs](https://wandb.ai/uli/objective-robustness/reports/Rand-region-5-training--VmlldzozNjk3NDUx?accessToken=qs7b5osgimhtyav2y3lhjztsuvogybt1zvi6mehsh3pqmnvqrepnn33z220i130o) for more).
+We analyze Langosco et al.'s 5x5 net.

 Sampling rollouts from the trained policy adds a lot of noise.
 It's also hard to remember what the agent did in what part of the maze.
 To better understand this mouse, we'll take a bird's-eye view.